Brown Butter Sage Gnocchi with Crispy Prosciutto

 Method

-- Bring a large pot of generously salted water to a rolling boil.
-Add the gnocchi and stir once to prevent sticking.
-Cook until they float to the surface, then continue cooking for about 60 seconds more to ensure the centers are heated through.
-Before draining, reserve 180 ml of the starchy gnocchi water — this is essential for emulsifying the sauce.
-Drain and set aside.
+- Bring a large pot of generously salted water to a full rolling boil.
+Add the 500g of shelf-stable potato gnocchi and stir once immediately to prevent the pieces from sticking together on the pot floor.
+Cook until the gnocchi float to the surface, then continue cooking for 60 additional seconds — floating indicates the internal temperature has risen enough for the potato starch to expand, but the extra 60 seconds ensures the centres are heated thoroughly.
+Before draining, reserve 180ml of the starchy gnocchi water — this water is the emulsifying agent that converts the browned butter from a fat coating into a glossy, cohesive sauce that clings to each piece.
+Drain immediately and set aside.